-LLCHD reports three more deaths from COVID-19
+LLCHD reports three more deaths From COVID-19

 LINCOLN, Neb.
-(KOLN) - The Lincoln-Lancaster County Health Department reported three additional deaths from COVID-19 on Tuesday.
-The three deaths were a woman in her 50s and a man in his 90s who were both hospitalized, and a woman in her 90s who was not hospitalized.
-One person was vaccinated, two were unvaccinated.
-The total number of deaths in the community has risen to 262.
+(KOLN) - The Lincoln-Lancaster County Health Department reported three additional deaths from COVID-19 on Monday.
+The three deaths were a man in his 40s, a woman in her 50s, and a woman in her 60s, who were all hospitalized and unvaccinated.
+This brings the total number of deaths to 270.

-The LLCHD that 158 lab-confirmed cases of COVID-19 have been reported in Lancaster County, bringing the community total to 34,596.
+The LLCHD said that 112 lab-confirmed cases of COVID-19 have been reported in Lancaster County, bringing the community total to 35,306.

 Risk Dial: mid-orange, high risk of COVID-19 spread and impact in the community